celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 }
 ```

-We have created a ‘networks’ property that consists of different networks and their corresponding chain IDs.
+We have created a `networks` property that consists of different networks and their corresponding chain IDs.
 We have a network with chainID 31337 which we will initially deploy our contract.
-Also is localhost, which is the local hardhat node that we previously used using the ‘npx hardhat node’ command.
+Also is localhost, which is the local hardhat node that we previously used using the `npx hardhat node` command.
 The node is active as long as the designated terminal is not interrupted.
 Finally, we have alfajores i.e Celo testnet which is the final destination for the contract in this tutorial.

-> Note Sensitive information like the PRIVATE KEY and RPC URLs are kept in the ‘.env’ file and are accessed using the ‘process.env’ property.
+> Note Sensitive information like the PRIVATE KEY and RPC URLs are kept in the `.env` file and are accessed using the `process.env` property.

 You can get the alfajores network RPC from Celo documentation here

 Get your private key from your browser wallet.
 In my case I use MetaMask.

-The ‘namedAccounts’ is where we define the deployer who is specified from the PRIVATE KEY configured.
+The `namedAccounts` is where we define the deployer who is specified from the PRIVATE KEY configured.
 Who is chosen from the `accounts` array.

 **Deploy Script** Inside our deploy file, we need to write and export an async function like;